 This beautiful architectural sketch for a major railroad and hotel complex in Chapala offers intriguing insights into plans at the start of the twentieth century to transform Chapala into an international tourist destination.

 The drawing is dated 1912.
 This is despite the fact that the company that eventually built the La Capilla-Chapala railroad was not formed until five years later.
-Construction of the railroad and station, begun 1917, was completed by 1920, when the inaugural passenger service was held on 8 April.
+Construction of the railroad and station began in 1917, and was completed by 1920; the inaugural passenger service was on 8 April 1920.

 The person who commissioned the drawing, and was the main promoter of the company that built the railroad, was Norwegian-born entrepreneur Christian Schejtnan.
 The author of the sketch was Norwegian-American architect Arne Dehli (1857-1942).
+Dehli, born in Ringsaker, Norway, trained in Germany before moving to New York to design churches, the nurses’ home for the Norwegian Hospital, various business structures, some private residences, and the zoological building in Prospect Park, Brooklyn.
 The Norwegian link presumably explains why Schejtnan wanted Dehli to be involved in the project.

 We can also safely assume that Schejtnan made good use of the drawing in his pitches to potential Norwegian investors.
 His sales pitches extolled the virtues of the railroad and how building a first class hotel would turn Chapala into Mexico’s largest tourist and health resort.
 Additional revenues would come from building private villas, a combined yacht and automotive club, and a casino.
 In short, Schejtnan’s master plan would create “an El Dorado for the country’s richest, a sought-after place for the country’s jeunesse dorée.”
 (Brøgger) Norwegians were sufficiently entranced with Schjetnan’s dreams for this remote lake on the other side of the world that they happily parted with tens of thousands of dollars.
 Sadly, most investors reportedly lost their shirts long before the railroad ever came into being.